ALREADY REGISTERED

 CCP participation must begin by 1 April each year with a self-reflective review and objective-setting for the upcoming year.

-A copy of the full CCP programme can be downloaded here (CCP-Guide-for-Participants-120717.pdf)
+A copy of the full CCP programme can be downloaded here.

 At the beginning of each CCP year, conduct a self-reflective review of your current competence with reference to the Board’s prescribed core competencies and with the assistance of your supervisor.
-Note the date of the review in your log book.
+Please provide a brief summary of this self reflective review in your log book.

 Develop learning objectives for those competencies requiring attention (as well as for any aspirational or employment-driven learning needs) and list them in your log book.